brightbytes/sql-cms/README.md

 1) <a name="env_vars"></a>Add environment variables

-  * Create a .env file in your dpl-cms project folder with the following contents:
+  * Create a .env file in your dpl-cms project folder with the following contents; it will be automatically used by the `dotenv` gem:

     ```
     PORT=3000